JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

 The reason I'm not using AWS Lambda is that Lambdas have a maximum runtime of 15 minutes per execution[^1].
 GitHub Actions have a longer runtime, i.e. 35 days[^2] and can natively pull code.
 It could be argued that Actions are more catered to CI/CD workflows such as PRs and are not intended to be used for regular security scans[^3].
 Additionally, Actions have a rich history of outages.
 But Actions are much easier to setup, so I'll be testing first using GH Actions.

 # AWS S3 Bucket
+S3 Bucket created: `jkuo-prod-us-east-1`

+#### Pricing
+Based on the expected usage, I should only pay 2.3 cents per month.
+Requests are negligible and data transfer shouldn't surpass 100GB.
+Storage will never get close to 50 TB and all objects are auto-expired after 90 days.

 * Storage:
     * S3 Standard, General Frequent Access, First 50 TB / Month, $0.023 per GB[^4]
 * Requests